-There are two big downsides to static scheduling: an ideal schedule for one pipeline may not be ideal for another, and some limits on parallelism may only be possible to resolve at run time.
-The Control Data CDC 6600 was the first machine to tackle the concepts of out of order execution.
+The Control Data CDC 6600 was the first machine to tackle the concepts of out of order execution in hardware.
 It had 10 functional units [Thornton 1963], and had a hardware structure called a scoreboard that kept track of dependences and identified which instructions could issue [Thornton 1980].
-Recompiling code may be an option for software created in-house or on frequent release cycles, but maintaining versions of code for multiple pipelines is impractical for most software in common use.

-Once it became possible to add the equivalent in logic to another functional unit to implement a scoreboard-like feature, commodity processors switched to out of order execution.
+To justify out of order execution, you need to sacrifice about as much chip space as a functional unit.
+Once it became possible to add the equivalent in logic to another functional unit to implement a scoreboard-like feature on a single chip, commodity processors started to appear with out of order execution.

 Another part of the picture, for a change not originally designed by Seymour Cray, is hardware loop unrolling.
-Robert Tomasulo, an IBM engineer, developed a hardware algorithm [Tomasulo 1967] that bears his name that was the first example of register renaming.
+Robert Tomasulo, an IBM engineer, developed a hardware algorithm [Tomasulo 1967] bearing his name that was the first example of register renaming.
 The keys to the algorithm is reservation stations that hold an instruction until all its operands are available, and internal register renaming.
 In an example like our unrolled loop, it would not be necessary to find new registers for the second (or subsequent) instances of the loop; the hardware would allocate virtual registers to the successive instances of the loop.